Use IPFS Storage

 If you want to set up your own workflow for uploading and retrieving files using a decentralized file storage, you can integrate IPFS on LUKSO by using the following repositories:

-To use IPFS as a file service through Pinata, Infura, Cascade and Sense you will have to:
+To use IPFS as a file service through Pinata or Infura you will have to:

 Ensure the IPFS gateway is enabled on your Infura account.
 This will grant you access to their service endpoints.

-- Configure your Proxy: Deploy a proxy on Cloudflare using secrets from Infura, Pinata, Sense and a shared secret of your choice.
-This setup allows for a customized Pinata gateway for uploads and enables downloads via a subscription.
+- Configure your Proxy: Deploy a proxy on Cloudflare using secrets from Infura or Pinata for a customized Pinata gateway for uploads and enables downloads via a subscription.

 This approach offers flexibility in how you upload and manage your asset data.
 While direct uploads to Infura are possible, the recommended method involves using the proxy to ensure reliability and ease of use.